ZIP Code Tabulation Areas (ZCTAs)

-Note: Unless otherwise noted, our outputs have been updated with TIGER/Line 2006 data; however, bear in mind that these files only include ZIP codes current as of October 2002 (despite their recent release).
-The Census Bureau does not plan to update their files to more current ZIP code boundaries until Census 2010.
+Note: Unless otherwise noted, our outputs are based on TIGER/Line 2006 data; however, bear in mind that these files only include ZIP codes current as of October 2002.

 Statewide Maps